-From inception through June 30, 2020, we financed our operations primarily through private and public sales of our equity securities, NIH and DoD grants, a payment from Janssen, a CIRM loan and a CIRM grant award.
+From inception through September 30, 2020, we financed our operations primarily through private and public sales of our equity securities, NIH and DoD grants, a payment from Janssen, a CIRM loan and a CIRM grant award.
 As we have not generated any revenue from the commercial sale of our products to date, and we do not expect to generate revenue for several years, if ever, we will need to raise substantial additional capital to fund our research and development, including our long-term plans for clinical trials and new product development.
 We may seek to raise additional funds through various potential sources, such as equity and debt financings, government grants, or through strategic collaborations and license agreements.
 We can give no assurances that we will be able to secure such additional sources of funds to support our operations, complete our clinical trials or if such funds become available to us, that such additional financing will be sufficient to meet our needs.
 Moreover, to the extent that we raise additional funds through collaboration and licensing arrangements, it may be necessary to relinquish some rights to our technologies or our product candidates or grant licenses on terms that may not be favorable to us.

 Our estimates regarding the sufficiency of our financial resources are based on assumptions that may prove to be wrong.
 We may need to obtain additional funds sooner than planned or in greater amounts than we currently anticipate.
+At this time, we believe our cash resources are sufficient to fund our operations for at least the next twelve months.
 The actual amount of funds we will need to operate is subject to many factors, some of which are beyond our control.
 These factors include the following:

-- · the progress of our research activities; - · the number and scope of our research programs; - · the progress and success of our pre-clinical and clinical development activities; - the progress of the development efforts of parties with whom we have entered into research and development agreements; - the costs of manufacturing our product candidates, and the progress of efforts with parties with whom we may enter into commercial manufacturing agreements; - · our ability to maintain current research and development programs and to establish new research and development and licensing arrangements; - · additional costs associated with maintaining licenses and insurance; - · the costs involved in prosecuting and enforcing patent claims and other intellectual property rights; and - · the costs and timing of regulatory approvals.
+- · the progress of our research activities; - the number and scope of our research programs; - the progress and success of our pre-clinical and clinical development activities; - the progress of the development efforts of parties with whom we have entered into research and development agreements; - the costs of manufacturing our product candidates, and the progress of efforts with parties with whom we may enter into commercial manufacturing agreements; - our ability to maintain current research and development programs and to establish new research and development and licensing arrangements; - · additional costs associated with maintaining licenses and insurance; - the costs involved in prosecuting and enforcing patent claims and other intellectual property rights; and - the costs and timing of regulatory approvals.